 (Yes, we pretty much have the kids start helping wash dishes as soon as they can reach the sink.)

 I started by trying to get some shine and remove gunk on these two cookie sheets.
 What a pain…since I was doing it all wrong!
 First, these were coated, non-stick pans and they were never shiny to begin with.
-That’s why the before shot and the after shot look almost identical in pictures.
+That’s why the before shot and the after shot looks almost identical in pictures.

 The sticky gunk did come off, and they were definitely cleaner, but I could not see it.